GSA/resources.data.gov/pages/_resources/reval.md

   data on work zone activity.
 Specifically, the project aims to get data on work zones into vehicles to help automated driving systems (ADS) and human drivers navigate more safely.
-download: ''
+examples: (only generate this section and links to case studies if this has the case studies tag)
 format: Software tool
-govt-use: (only generate this section and links to case studies if this has the case studies tag)
 layout: resource
 link: '[Source code](https://github.com/18F/ReVAL)'
 name: ReVal (Reusable Validation Library)